metamath/lamp-guide/docs/11/index.md

 | ax-1  | <tt>&#124;- ( ph -> ( ps -> ph ) )</tt> |
 | ax-2  | <tt>&#124;- ( ( ph -> ( ps -> ch ) ) -> ( ( ph -> ps ) -> ( ph -> ch ) ) )</tt> |
 | ax-3  | <tt>&#124;- ( ( -. ph -> -. ps ) -> ( ps -> ph ) )</tt> |

+This system of modus ponens plus these three basic axioms is attributed to Jan Lukasiewicz (pronounced woo-kah-SHAY-vitch) and was popularized by Alonzo Church, who called it system P2.
+These axioms are widely used.
+If you want to know more about these axioms, see the
+<a href="https://us.metamath.org/#book">Metamath book</a> page 62 on.

 That's basically all we have.
 We did say this was hard mode.
 Let's get started.